Collums History, Family Crest & Coats of Arms

 Early History of the Collums family

-Another 261 words (19 lines of text) covering the year 1636 is included under the topic Early Collums History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Collums research.
+Another 126 words (9 lines of text) covering the year 1636 is included under the topic Early Collums History in all our PDF Extended History products and printed products wherever possible.

 Collums Spelling Variations